-The memorial features a sandstone statue of a rifleman, standing at ease, holding a carbine rifle in his right hand.
+The Tenterfield Boer War Memorial features a sandstone statue of a rifleman, standing at ease, holding a carbine rifle in his right hand.
 He stands atop a sandstone dome, supported by a granite and sandstone pillar base, with decorative marble columns supporting the dome.
 Four Carrara marble plaaques are attached to the base of the monument and are inscribed with leaded lettering.

 On 21 March 1903, the Maitland Weekly Mercury published the below description of the memorial: